cmu-sei/juneberry/docs/getting_started.md

 or inside a custom workspace (see below), it will be executed during the container's initialization.
 The `juneberry/docker` directory contains a sample `container_start.sh` script.

+TODO: I think overview.md is probably a better home for this section.
 # Custom Workspaces

 Juneberry uses "workspaces" to house the user's model configurations, experiments, and all outputs, such as